November 5, 2024

 On Contacting

-In the book, The Highly Effective Missionary, the author admits that you can’t do missionary work only through the members, you need to also fill the hours by meeting new people and contacting.
+In the book, The Highly Effective Missionary, the author admits that you can’t do missionary work only through the member referrals, you need to also fill the hours by meeting new people and contacting.

 So we cannot judge people, we should just extend the gospel message to everyone.